com-480-data-visualization/com-480-project-pouletpanier/README.md

   - Where and how fast the virus spreads among the world (A map showing the number of cases/deaths over time)
   - How the government decisions impact the spread of the virus.

+### 2.4: Related work:

+* What others have already done with the data?

+* Why is your approach original?

+* What source of inspiration do you take?
+Visualizations that you found on other websites or magazines (might be unrelated to your data).

 ## Milestone 2 (Friday 1st May, 5pm)